Join us for a day of reflection, professional development and fun.

 We’ve asked teachers like yourself what opportunities and information they are missing about diversity-related issues to become leaders in their schools, and crafted the Diversity Leadership Institute around what we heard back.
 We’ve also consulted with professors from the University of Denver’s Morgridge College of Education as well as the Metropolitan State University of Denver’s School of Education to ensure the content is rigorous while being actionable at the same time.

-Below is an outline of the schedule for the day.
+Below is the overall schedule for the upcoming Institute on Wednesday, May 29, 2019.

 Arrival and Parking